NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 - The Administrative Officer acted upon a conflict of interest or bias to the benefit or detriment of the Complainant or Respondent that affected the dismissal determination.

-The President shall appoint a cabinet level supervisory authority to serve as the Appellant Officer to evaluate appeals of the dismissal of a formal complaint.
+The President shall appoint a cabinet level supervisory authority to serve as the Appellate Officer to evaluate appeals of the dismissal of a formal complaint.
 Within five (5) days, the Appellate Officer shall provide a written decision to the Administrative Officer.
 The Administrative Officer shall provide notice and a written decision as to whether the appeal had been granted or denied and the rationale simultaneously to the parties.

 If an appeal of a dismissal is granted, the formal complaint will proceed consistent with this Grievance Procedure.